 |Time to saddle/summit:||3-4 hours / 6-7 hours|

 The first option to reaching the summit or saddle begins from Brecon Street in Queenstown.
 From the bottom of the gondola look for the signs to the Tiki Trail.
-This is the first part of the trail and this trail actually ends where the Ben Lomond Trail starts.
+This is the first part of the trail and the Tiki trail actually ends where the Ben Lomond Trail starts.

 For those who don’t know, “the saddle” is the low point or ridge between two peaks.

-2. Using the gondola to shorten the hike
+2. Use the gondola to shorten the hike

 |Elevation gain:||Around 1000 meters|